Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Experimental Results

+As shown in Fig. \ref{disagree}, during training, we periodically measured the mismatch rate between the student and teacher models for both STPG and FixMatch, taking measurements every 4 epochs.
+The generated plot shows that STPG maintains a consistently higher mismatch rate, revealing a looser student–teacher coupling than that of FixMatch.
+This higher mismatch rate is consistent with STPG’s design, where cross-teacher supervision and the complementary objectives of the two students reduce parameter coupling and encourage more diverse feature representations.}

-\textbf{Effect of the Memory Bank Size $N$. } As illustrated in Fig. \ref{zhexian}(a), the performance of the model is not significantly affected by variations in the size of the memory bank when other settings are kept constant.
+\textbf{Sensitivity of the Memory Bank Size $N$. } As illustrated in Fig. \ref{zhexian}(a), the performance of the model is not significantly affected by variations in the size of the memory bank when other settings are kept constant.
 Minor adjustments to the memory bank size can result in slight changes in model performance.
 However, using an excessively large memory bank, such as a size of 512, may degrade performance.
-It's important to note that setting $N = 0$ indicates the removal of contrastive learning from the framework.
 Since all features in the memory bank are utilized during the training, the computational load is directly proportional to the size $N$.
 To balance performance and computational efficiency, we have set the default memory bank size to 256.

-\textbf{Effect of Unsupervised Loss Weight $\lambda_{u}$.} In Fig. \ref{zhexian}(b), we explore the effect of the unsupervised loss weight $\lambda_{u}$ on the final segmentation performance.
-A weight of 0 indicates that the unlabeled data do not participate in training.
-The model is not sensitive to the unsupervised loss weight in a specific range and shows fluctuations while the overall performance is improved.
-The initial experiment involves setting the weight to 0.5, which resulted in an mIoU of 72.5\%.
-Subsequently, we increase the weight to 1.0, placing equal emphasis on the unsupervised loss weight relative to the supervised loss weight.
-This adjustment leads to an improvement in the mIoU, achieving a value of 75.14\%.
-Further exploration involves increasing the weight to 1.5, this adjustment yields a slightly lower mIoU of 73.94\%.
+{ \textbf{Sensitivity of Prototype Momentum Coefficient $\alpha$.} Fig.~\ref{zhexian}(b) presents the sensitivity of the model to the prototype momentum coefficient $\alpha$.
+The results show that the model maintains stable performance across a broad range of $\alpha$ values.
+When $\alpha$ is between 0.9 and 0.999, the mIoU remains consistently high, varying from 74.49\% to 75.14\%, with the best score obtained at $\alpha=0.99$.
+Lower values such as $\alpha=0.5$ and $\alpha=0.8$ lead to slight decreases in mIoU, yielding 74.21\% and 74.29\% respectively.
+These observations indicate that the method is generally robust to the choice of $\alpha$, while a moderately large momentum around 0.99 provides the most reliable performance. }